USVMcMaster/usv-dcs/README.md

 git init <br />
 git remote add origin git@github.com:USVMcMaster/usv-dcs.git <br />

+**Note**: When you add origin, you will not get a confirmation message or anything.
+You can type git status afterward to check if its working. <br />

 **8. Make your own personal branch and clone master** <br />
 git checkout -b "name of your new branch" <br />
 git checkout "name of your new brach <br />